stadtentwicklung/masterplan/README.md

 ![manual generated model](https://raw.githubusercontent.com/stadtentwicklung/masterplan/master/02_render_bdom_dgm_both.png)

-2. Bumping with MEM (left) and MEM plus DGM (right):
+2. Bumping with MGM (left) and mixed MGM with DGM (right):

 ![manual generated model](https://raw.githubusercontent.com/stadtentwicklung/masterplan/master/img/03_render_mem_mem-dgm.png)

 3. Bumping the version with streets as mentioned above.
-The right result is the rendering of the final map: Buildings and streets has visible shadows because of the MEM, the surface has details because of the DGM.
+The right result is the rendering of the final map: Buildings and streets has visible shadows because of the MGM, the surface has details because of the DGM.

 ![manual generated model](https://raw.githubusercontent.com/stadtentwicklung/masterplan/master/img/04_render_mem_mem-dgm.png)